Year-round, there are great opportunities to spot birds of Massachusetts at various Trustees sites. Massachusetts birding at its best.

 The Olmsted-designed drumlins – spoon-shaped hills formed by glaciers – jutting into Hingham Bay are a favorite of many, including birders.
 With carriage paths, rolling hills, rocky shorelines, and sweeping views, both humans and birds appreciate this idyllic spot.
 Wading birds, woodpeckers, waxwings, and wrens are but a few of the species you might find here.

 Great Massachusetts birding is not only found on the coast.
 Nestled in the heart of the southern Berkshires, Bartholomew’s Cobble’s amazing variety of flora earned it a National Natural Landmark designation in 1971.
-When it comes to birds, Bart’s Cobble is no slouch either.
-According to eBird, 189 species have been spotted there in the past five years, from forest favorites like vireos and redstarts to those that prefer open fields, such as bobolinks and bluebirds.
+When it comes to birds, Bart’s Cobble is no slouch either in part due to the wide variety of habitats there – forests, fields, the Housatonic River and oxbows, freshwater marsh, and small streams.
+According to eBird, 189 species have been spotted there in the past five years, from forest favorites like vireos and redstarts to those that prefer open fields, such as bobolinks, bluebirds, and kestrels.

 If you’re partial to osprey, kingfishers, flycatchers, or woodpeckers, Mashpee River is just the spot for you.
 Surrounded by national wildlife refuge and other conservation land, this property’s 248 acres feel more like 2,048.
 And the birds agree.
 The tidal river also attracts rare, sea-run brook trout, which in turn, attract the birds and other predators that appreciate the trout.